 - You will get hit, your goal is to survive that.
 The best way is to have as high health pool as possible, to allow yourself to do a mistake and still survive.
 Even on softcore dying on a lvl 85+ is usually cost 1-2 full map clears in experience lost and needs to be avoided if you like to progress in levels.

-- For hp pool progression it looks something like this: 1K for end of normal, 1.7K for end of cruel, 2.5K for merciless dried lake, 3K for white maps, 4K for yellow maps, 5K for red maps.
-As a ES (Energy Shield) based you can’t pop a flask to instantly heal yourself and you don’t have armor/evasion so your ES pool better be around 40-50% more than expected life pool.
+- For hp pool progression it looks something like this: 1K Act 5, 3K for Act 10/white maps, 4K for yellow maps, 5K for red maps.
+As an ES (Energy Shield) based you cant pop a flask to instantly heal yourself and you dont have armor/evasion so your ES pool better be around 40-50% more than expected life pool.

-- If you are life based get life on every piece of gear you can, help oak on normal for some more life and take all %life increase nodes you can get.
+- If you are life based get life on every piece of gear you can and take all %life increase nodes you can get.

 - If you are ES based get good es gear and % es increases from tree.
-Stay life based until you start merc dried lake farming as you can’t have good es gear pieces before that and life would be easily sustained by flasks.
+Stay life based until you get some good es gear.

 Avoid being hit as much as possible